karino2/vscode-oilshell/README.md

 This is a VS Code extension for [Oil](http://www.oilshell.org/) shell script.

-Currently, almost the same as shell script mode of VSCode built-in.
+Currently, just override some part of shell script.

 ## Features